 Besides sweating, losing our furry coat may have also been driven by having fewer parasites infesting our bodies like ticks, lice, biting flies and other “ectoparasites.”
-These creatures can carry viral, bacterial and protozoan-based diseases such as malaria, sleeping sickness and the likes which cause serious chronic medical conditions and even death.
-By virtue of being able to build fires and clothing, humans were able to reduce the numbers of parasites they were carrying without suffering from the cold at night or in colder climates.
+These creatures can carry viral, bacterial and protozoan-based diseases such as malaria, sleeping sickness and the like, resulting in serious chronic medical conditions and even death.
+By virtue of being able to build fires and clothing, humans were able to reduce the number of parasites they were carrying without suffering from the cold at night or in colder climates.

 Despite exposing us to head lice, humans probably retained head hair for protection from the sun and to provide warmth when the air is cold, while pubes may have been retained for they role in enhancing pheromones or the airborne odors of sexual attraction.
-The hair on the armpits and groins also act like dry lubricants, allowing our arms and legs to move without chafing.
+The hair on the armpits and groin act like dry lubricants, allowing our arms and legs to move without chafing.
 Eyelashes, on the other hand, act as the first line of defense against bugs, dust, and other irritating objects.
 Everything else seems to be superfluous and was discarded.
 It’s important to note, however, that we haven’t exactly shed our fur.
-Humans have the same density of hair follicles on our skin like a similarly sized ape.
-Just look at your hands or feet.
-They’re covered in hair, but these are so thin you can barely make them out.
+Humans have the same density of hair follicles on our skin as a similarly sized ape.
+Just look at your hands or feet: they’re covered in hair, but the hair is so thin you can barely make them out.